kartoza/sawps/docs/src/user/guide/explore.md

 ![Explore 1](./img/explore-1.png)

-## Switching between dark and light mode on the map
+## Switching between dark and light mode on the map <!-- To Be Updated...
+AGAIN -->

 When you first load the explore page, the map is in dark mode.
 If you wish to change to light mode you can switch by simply clicking on 1️⃣ the `Toggle Light Mode` button.